-In fiscal 2019, sales of our T&M product line improved 3.7% year-over-year, despite a negative currency impact.
+In fiscal 2019, sales of our T&M product line improved \$7.3 million or 3.7% year-over-year, despite a negative currency impact.
 In fiscal 2019, we generated increased sales from our high-speed optical transport solutions, as well as higher sales from EXFO Optics for advanced solutions dedicated to labs and NEM environments, compared to 2018.

-In fiscal 2019, sales of our SASS product line increased 16.2% year-over-year, despite a negative currency impact, mainly because we benefited from the EXFO Solutions acquisition for the full reporting year versus seven months in 2018.
+In fiscal 2019, sales of our SASS product line increased \$11.5 million or 16.2% year-over-year, despite a negative currency impact, mainly because we benefited from the EXFO Solutions acquisition for the full reporting year versus seven months in 2018.
 We also benefited from a \$4.9 million order that was recognized in fiscal 2019 for our real-time network topology solution (no such order in fiscal 2018).